suixinsuo/olympus-protocol/docs/Using Components.md

 a) You can see that the the function receives a deployer object that can deploy the contracts [Check Documentation](https://truffleframework.com/docs/truffle/testing/testing-your-contracts) and information of the network that we are deploying on.
 You can use this information to further customize your deployment function.

-b) Finally, we only need to deploy the Locker, MarketPlaceProvider and ComponentList and MockToken, for our test.There is a slight difference in the syntax for deploying contracts with parameters and deploying contracts without.
+b) Finally, we only need to deploy the Locker, MarketPlaceProvider and ComponentList and MockToken for our test.There is a slight difference in the syntax for deploying contracts with parameters and deploying contracts without.
 An example of a contract that does need parameters can be found in the `deployExchange` function.

 Changing the filenames to your own filenames, we can run the command like this:

   > truffle  test--suite=Tutorial  test/tutorial/TestTutorialFund.js

-We will still see that all the components get compiled, but they will not be deployed.
+We will still see that all of the components get compiled, but they will not be deployed.